IgniteUI/igniteui-docfx/en/components/overlay_styling.md

 ## Styling Overlay Components

-In the most common use case - defining a global theme for our app [globally](themes/global-theme.md) - styles are generally unaffected by the overlay outlets.
+In the most common use case - defining a theme for our app [globally](themes/global-theme.md) - styles are generally unaffected by the overlay outlets.
 For examples, let's take a look at a Drop Down, [styled](drop_down.md#styling) by a global [`igx-drop-down-theme` function]({environment:sassApiUrl}/index.html#function-igx-drop-down-theme):

 ```html
 <!-- in overlay-styling.component.html -->